 Erin suspects a fellow scientist, Jacob Krantz who rushed her H1N1 serum to market prematurely and injected his own daughter with it in an attempt to save her life, and instead caused her death, is somehow involved in the various attempts on her life, but both she and Sean suspect that whatever is going on is bigger than the amoral scientist.
 They are not aware he is on a Pacific Island preparing to use the inhabitants as guinea pigs in a test of a biological weapon he created with knowledge he stole from Erin's failed H1N1 serum and his plans include mosquitoes and the annihilation of the island's population.
 They have no way of knowing something even more sinister than Krantz is at large.

 Luke does a masterful job of explaining biological and medical terms and reactions.
 Being a pharmacist, he knows the correct terms and how to make them understandable to non-medical readers.
-He's also a master at building suspense and creating believable characters, inserting realistic dialog, and keeping readers turning one page
+He's also a master at building suspense and creating believable characters, inserting realistic dialog, and keeping readers turning one page after another without a break until the story is finished.
+He makes even an unbeliever question whether there might be some validity to the conspiracy rumors and theories that have abounded for centuries.

 Two minor points bothered me some.
 I question whether a woman of almost thirty, who is brilliant and independent, would fall apart so completely as Erin did in the opening chapters of the book and I also question whether it would have occurred to her to call Sean for help when she was stuck in the changing booth.
 In light of later events I wondered why he wasn't already out looking for her or hadn't followed her from the deli.